yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/tyk-multi-data-centre.md

 4. A MongoDB replica set for the dashboard and MDCB
 5. One or more MDCB instances, load balanced with port 9090 open for TCP connections

-### The Local Data Centres
+### The Slave Data Centres

-The local data centres are essentially local caches that run all validation and rate limiting operations locally instead of against a remote master that could cause latency.
+The Slave Data Centres are essentially local caches that run all validation and rate limiting operations locally instead of against a remote master that could cause latency.

-When a request comes into a local data centre, the following set of actions occur:
+When a request comes into a Slave Data Centre, the following set of actions occur:

 1. Request arrives
 2. Auth header and API identified
 3. Local cache is checked for token, if it doesn't exist, attempt to copy token from RPC master node (MDCB)
-4. If token is found in master, copy to local cache and use
+4. If token is found in master, copy to slave cache and use
-5. If it is found in the local cache, no remote call is made and rate limiting and validation happen on the local copy
+5. If it is found in the slave cache, no remote call is made and rate limiting and validation happen on the slave copy

 > **Note:** Cached versions do not get synchronised back to the master data centre, setting a short TTL is important to ensure a regular lifetime

-A local data centre consists of the following configuration:
+A Slave Data Centre consists of the following configuration:

 1. A Tyk Gateway instance(s) specially configured as slaves
 2. A Redis DB